epfl-lara/stainless/core/src/sphinx/neon.rst

 Notice the similarity between the pattern match in the body of the ``apply`` function and that in the postcondition.
-With this hint, Leon is able to verify the postcondition.
+With this hint, Stainless is able to verify the postcondition.

 A complex example: additivity of measures
 -----------------------------------------

-Using the principles and techniques discussed so far, one can prove quite advanced propositions using Leon.
+Using the principles and techniques discussed so far, one can prove quite advanced propositions using Stainless.
 Returning to the measure-theoretic example from the previous section, we would like to prove that our implementation of measures is properly *additive*.
 Formally, a measure :math:`\mu \colon A \to \mathbb{R}` on a countable